salsita/prism/docs/getting-started/hello-world.md

   .toReducer();
 ```

-We are defininig the mutation of model in the Updater by using `case` method.
+We are defining the mutation of the Model in the Updater using `case` method.
 It has two required arguments:

-1. A String pattern for matching the Action and because we are using `Matchers.exactMatcher`, as default Matcher for the entire Updater, it will be also used for this specific `case` matching.
-We can override the default matching implementation by providing a matcher as third argument to `case` method. `Matchers.exactMatcher` is expecting exact match of Action type and provided pattern, therefore only action with type `SayHi` will match (We will cover this later in Composition section)
+1. A String pattern for matching the Action.
+Because we are using `Matchers.exactMatcher`, as default the Matcher for this Updater, it will be used for this `case` without having to specify it explicitly.
+We therefore expect the Action type to exactly match the provided pattern.
-2. An updater generator function which is responsible for the mutation onto Model.
+2. An Updater generator function which is responsible for mutating the Model.

-The third argument is optional and it's Matcher implementation but we will cover this in later chapters.
+We can override the default matching behavior by providing a Matcher as the optional third argument.
+We will cover this in later chapters.

-Let's take a closer look at Updater function:
+Let's take a closer look at the Updater function:

 ```javascript
 function*(model) {